-(1) Consists of our 2000 Stock Incentive Plan and our Employee Stock Purchase Plan.

-- (2) Excludes purchase rights accruing under our Employee Stock Purchase Plan.
-Under the Employee Stock Purchase Plan, each eligible employee may contribute up to 15% of his or her base salary to purchase shares of our common stock at semi-annual intervals on the last U.S. business day of April and October each year at a purchase price per share equal to 85% of the lower of (i) the closing selling price per share of our common stock on the employee's entry date into the two-year offering period in which that semi-annual purchase date occurs or (ii) the closing selling price per share on the semi-annual purchase date. - (3) Consists of shares available for future issuance under our Employee Stock Purchase Plan and our 2000 Stock Incentive Plan.
-As of January 1, 2005, an aggregate of 1,008,595 shares of our common stock were available for issuance under our Employee Stock Purchase Plan and 2,457,319 shares of our common stock were available for issuance in connection with future awards under our 2000 Stock Incentive Plan.
+- (1) Consists of our 2000 Stock Incentive Plan and our Employee Stock Purchase Plan. - (2) Includes 1,151,180 shares of common stock subject to RSUs that vest over the holders' period of continued service.
+Excludes purchase rights accruing under our Employee Stock Purchase Plan.
+Under the Employee Stock Purchase Plan, each eligible employee may contribute up to 15% of his or her base salary to purchase shares of our common stock at semi-annual intervals on the last U.S. business day of April and October each year at a purchase price per share equal to 85% of the lower of (i) the closing selling price per share of our common stock on the employee's entry date into the two-year offering period in which that semi-annual purchase date occurs or (ii) the closing selling price per share on the semi-annual purchase date. - (3) Calculated without taking into account 1,151,180 shares of common stock subject to outstanding RSUs that will become issuable as those units vest without any cash consideration for such shares. - (4) Consists of shares available for future issuance under our Employee Stock Purchase Plan and our 2000 Stock Incentive Plan.
+As of December 31, 2005, an aggregate of 1,126,016 shares of our common stock were available for issuance under our Employee Stock Purchase Plan and 3,360,287 shares of our common stock were available for issuance in connection with future awards under our 2000 Stock Incentive Plan.
 In addition, the share reserves under our Employee Stock Purchase Plan and 2000 Stock Incentive Plan increase on the first trading day of January of each calendar year by 0.5% and 5%, respectively, of the total number of shares of our common stock outstanding on the last trading day of the immediately preceding calendar year (subject to a maximum annual increase of 250,000 and 3,000,000 shares, respectively).
-The share reserve under our 2000 Stock Incentive Plan also increases to the extent we repurchase shares pursuant to our repurchase rights under our prior plan. - (4) The table does not include information for the equity compensation plan assumed by the Company in connection with the acquisition of a company, which originally established such plan.
-As of January 1, 2005, a total of 655 shares of our common stock were issuable upon exercise of outstanding options under such assumed plan.
+The share reserve under our 2000 Stock Incentive Plan also increases to the extent we repurchase shares pursuant to our repurchase rights under our prior plan. - (5) The table does not include information for the equity compensation plan assumed by the company in connection with the acquisition of a company, which originally established such plan.
+As of December 31, 2005, a total of 655 shares of our common stock were issuable upon exercise of outstanding options under such assumed plan.
 The weighted average exercise price of those outstanding options is \$35.40 per share.
 No additional options may be granted under such assumed plan.